India joins China in boycott of EU carbon scheme

 The European Commission was not immediately available to comment.

-India's opposition to the Emission Trading Scheme ETS.L could damage the chances of the Free Trade Agreement FTA.L it is negotiating with the EU.
+India's opposition to the Emission Trading Scheme ETS.L, a major plank in the bloc's efforts to curb carbon dioxide emissions and combat global warming, could damage the chances of the Free Trade Agreement FTA.L it is negotiating with the EU.

 On Monday, a senior government official told Reuters that India would ask local airlines not to buy carbon credits from or share emissions data with the bloc.